skimage.segmentation#

 Expand labels in label image by distance pixels without overlapping.

-Given a label image, expand_labels grows label regions (connected components) outwards by up to distance pixels without overflowing into neighboring regions.
+Given a label image, expand_labels grows label regions (connected components) outwards by up to distance units without overflowing into neighboring regions.
 More specifically, each background pixel that is within Euclidean distance of <= distance pixels of a connected component is assigned the label of that connected component.
+The spacing parameter can be used to specify the spacing rate of the distance transform used to calculate the Euclidean distance for anisotropic images.
 Where multiple connected components are within distance pixels of a background pixel, the label value of the closest connected component will be assigned (see Notes for the case of multiple labels at equal distance).

 Parameters: